-PowerApps are hosted in Azure cloud, so it is not straight forward to access on-premise network but it’s easy.
-To connect on-premises, Microsoft introduced “On-premises data gateway”
+PowerApps is hosted in the Azure cloud, so it is not straightforward to access the on-premise network, but it’s easy.
+To connect on-premises, Microsoft introduced an “On-premises data gateway.”

 What is On-premises Data Gateway